sarnarahul/BudgetGiftApp/README.md

 BudgetGiftApp
 =============

+This is an iOS App to get Specific Quantity of Gifts in The Cost Entered.

 Just two options to enter,

 Enter Quantity more than 2 to get combinations according to the total cost entered.